jeffscyberjournal/CTFbin/BrainStorm.md

 !mona find -s "\xff\xe4" -m essfunc.dll
 ```
 The output shows 9 possible locations for use we will just use the first one (0x625014df)
+- Check location with "Go to address in dissassembler" menu item (7 to right of play symbol) and enter the location before using it.
+Ib python it will need to be reversed in later before sending.

 ```
 ...